decktech/web-sprint-challenge-applied-javascript/README.md

 Demonstrate your understanding of this week's concepts by answering the following questions:

 1. What is the DOM?
+data represenation (object-oriented representation) of what makes up web page. allows programming languages to interact with web page.

 2. What is an event?
+something that happens to an html element

 3. What is an event listener?
+added to html element to take action based on event and circumstances

-4. Why would we convert a NodeList into an Array?
+4. Why would we convert a NodeList into an Array? to be able to use array prototypes

 5. What is a component?
+a function that serves one purpose well and brings programming languages together